PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 What executives ask: "Which post-quantum algorithm should we deploy?"

-What determines success: "Can we change algorithms without rearchitecting our infrastructure?"
+What actually determines success: "Can we change algorithms without rearchitecting our infrastructure?"

-- Discovering the 47,000 certificates you didn't know existed (typical: find 3-5x more than estimated)
+- Discovering the 47,000 certificates you didn't know existed (typical: 3–5x more than estimated)

 - Migrating from manual certificate requests to automated protocols